F3dai/f3dai.github.io/_posts/2020-05-14-Market_Dump.md

 Each entry in Wireshark represents a packet that has been captured on the network.
 The green packets seen on this screenshot are requests for web-pages, we can tell from "HTTP" in the protocols column.

-This challange description mentioned a hacker that gained access to the network through the web platform so we need to look further down the traffic to find something.
+This challenge description mentioned a hacker that gained access to the network through the web platform so we need to look further down the traffic to find something.

 Further on we see a stream of telnet traffic.
 Telnet is essentially a protocol used to communicate with remote hosts the same way ssh does but without the same security.